philiphendry/blog/_posts/2011-07-20-highlighting-selected-text-automatically-in-visual-studio.markdown

 slug: highlighting-selected-text-automatically-in-visual-studio
 title: Highlighting Selected Text automatically in Visual Studio
 wordpress_id: 361
-categories:
+tags:
-- Dev Tools
+- dev-tools
-- Tip
+- tip
-- Visual Studio
+- visual-studio
 ---

 I’ve used Eclipse and always loved the way that any selected text is automatically discovered elsewhere in the current file and highlighted – this is also available in Notepad++.